dua-malik/dua-malik/README.md

 # 👩🏻‍💻 About Me:
-Hello!<br><br> I'm Dua, a graduate student at UTA studying Data Science with an emphasis on data visualization and machine learning. <br> I am passionate about creating smart cities using data science, public transportation, and helping bridge the gap between underrepresented communities in tech!
+Hello!<br><br> I'm Dua, a graduate student at UTA studying Data Science with an emphasis on data visualization and machine learning. <br> I am passionate about using data for good such as shedding light the struggles of underrepresented communities as well as urban planning (walkable cities <3)!

 ### Relevant Coursework:
 - Machine Learning